 Factors Considered for Virtual Machine Restarts

-After a failure, the cluster's master host attempts to restart affected virtual machines by identifying a host that can power them on.
-When choosing such a host, the master host considers a number of factors.
+After a failure, the cluster's primary host attempts to restart affected virtual machines by identifying a host that can power them on.
+When choosing such a host, the primary host considers a number of factors.

-Before a virtual machine can be started, its files must be accessible from one of the active cluster hosts that the master can communicate with over the network
+- Before a virtual machine can be started, its files must be accessible from one of the active cluster hosts that the primary can communicate with over the network

-If no hosts satisfy the preceding considerations, the master host issues an event stating that there are not enough resources for vSphere HA to start the VM and tries again when the cluster conditions have changed.
-For example, if the virtual machine is not accessible, the master host tries again after a change in file accessibility.
+If no hosts satisfy the preceding considerations, the primary host issues an event stating that there are not enough resources for vSphere HA to start the VM and tries again when the cluster conditions have changed.
+For example, if the virtual machine is not accessible, the primary host tries again after a change in file accessibility.